 How do I get ready for a Maze procedure?

-Your healthcare provider will talk with your about how to prepare for your upcoming
+Your healthcare provider will talk with you about how to get ready for your upcoming

 surgery.
 Remember the following:

-Try to stop smoking before your operation.
+Try to stop smoking before your procedure.
 Ask your healthcare provider about ways

 that can help you stop smoking.

 You may need to stop taking certain medicines such as warfarin before your surgery.

 Follow your provider's instructions about which medicines should be stopped and when.

 You may need some routine tests before the procedure to assess your health before

 Echocardiogram (echo), to assess heart structure and function

 If needed, someone may shave your skin above the area of the surgery.
 About 1 hour